ferrannl/Sudoku-Design-Patterns/README.md

 ## About the project

 This project was developed as a **Design Patterns / OOP assignment**.
-The application focuses not only on solving Sudokus, but especially on creating a **flexible and extensible architecture**:
+The application focuses on building a **flexible and extensible architecture**:

 - Support for multiple Sudoku variants.
 - Clean separation between domain logic, UI, and infrastructure.
-- Code organized around reusable and recognizable design patterns.
+- Code structured with reusable and recognizable design patterns.

-The goal is to demonstrate how to keep a growing Sudoku application clean and maintainable, even when more variants and features are added.
+The goal is to demonstrate how to keep a growing Sudoku application clean and maintainable, even as more variants and features are added.

 ---